 Is your child a nightlight addict, too?
-Metro Parent spoke with Robert F. Hoffman, Ph.D., a sleep expert at the University of Michigan’s Sleep and Chronophysiology Laboratory, and Ruth Clark, Ed.D., a retired educator and children’s book author, about when parents should be concerned about their kids’ nightlight habit and how to wean kids from their fear of the dark.
+Metro Parent spoke with Robert F. Hoffman, Ph.D., a sleep expert, and Ruth Clark, Ed.D., a retired educator and children’s book author, about when parents should be concerned about their kids’ nightlight habit and how to get your child to sleep without a nightlight.

 When habit becomes problem